A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (or STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in Oklahoma to remain in the country after graduation will be critical: in 2009 more than 55 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+Fixing the US immigration system to make it easier for students trained in Oklahoma to remain in the country after graduation will be critical.
+In 2013, more than 50 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have earned more than 70 percent of the engineering PhDs granted in the state.
 The 8,400 foreign students in Oklahoma contributed more than $174 million to the state’s economy in tuition, fees, and living expenses during the 2008-2009 academic year.

-The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduates of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 This estimate translates into an employment boost for Oklahoma, where one in ten STEM workers with an advanced degree is an immigrant.
+By 2020, Oklahoma will need to fill 64,090 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Oklahoma

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Oklahoma.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 3,900 jobs and more than $317 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
-REMI estimates that expansion of the H-1B program would result in more than 1,500 jobs and add more than $140 million to Gross State Product by 2014.
+The new H-1B visas awarded to Oklahoma between 2010 and 2013 will translate into 1,919 new jobs for U.S.-born workers in the state by 2020 REMI estimates that expansion of the H-1B program would result in more than 1,500 jobs and add more than $140 million to Gross State Product by 2014.

 In Oklahoma, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $210 million to Gross State Product in 2014.